geraldhinson/geraldhinson.github.io/_posts/2025-05-25-BadReviews-Prayers-AndRollerCoasters.md

 >
 > It often is.

-Shortly after Jina and I prayed, asking for guidance on our future, David, the consultant, called to inform me that he would be passing through town for other business and wanted to meet for lunch.
+Shortly after Jina and I prayed, asking for guidance on our future, Darren, the consultant, called to inform me that he would be passing through town for other business and wanted to meet for lunch.
 At that lunch, he got right to the point.

 “I’ve been thinking about you, and I want to recommend you for a job.
 I know you are having fun here and doing impressive work that is appreciated, but I don’t think you belong here.
 You should be working for a software vendor where your work will have more impact and be rewarded/appreciated.”

 > Cue Gerald with his mouth hanging wide open.

-David had no idea how things had changed for me or that we had prayed.
+Darren had no idea how things had changed for me or that we had prayed.
 I gave him an update.

 He replied “I don’t share your worldview, but no matter.
 The latest developments prove my point.
 You don’t belong here.
 If you agree, I want to recommend you for a job at Microsoft.
 I know many high-ranking people there.
 I’m sure I can get you into an interview loop.”